redbadger/crux/docs/src/part-1/basic_app.md

 }
 ```

 It is a simple counter after all.
 Model stays in the core, so it doesn't need to serialize.
-It
-does need `Default` however, because Crux will hold it for us and needs to be able to create it.

-A custom implementation of `Default` would be a good place for creating an initial state for your
-app if it's not the same as what derived `Default` does.
+You can derive (or implement) `Default` and have Crux create an instance of your app and your model for you, or you can explicitly create a core with specified App and Model instances (this may be useful if you need to set up some initial state).

 ## ViewModel

 ViewModel represents the user interface at any one point in time.
 This is our indirection between
 the internal state and the UI on screen.
 In the case of the counter, this is pretty
 academic, there is no practical reason for making them different, but for the sake of the example,
-let's add some formating in the mix and make it a string.
+let's add some formatting in the mix and make it a string.

 ```rust,noplayground
 #[derive(Serialize, Deserialize, Clone, Default)]